 Staff provides assessment and training in areas such as money management, pre-vocational skills, utilizing transportation and other community resources, housekeeping, cooking, communication, self-advocacy and socialization.

 MILC seeks to be the main source of information for persons needing information or referrals regarding disability-related issues in our region.
 Topics range from adaptive equipment aids, housing information, funding alternatives, benefits and legal rights.

 Staff and trained volunteers are available to people with disabilities that are looking for support and assistance.
 Peer support is based on a mentoring concept, where a person with a disability provides information, assistance, support and/or serves as a role model for another person with a disability.

 MILC offers a comprehensive program to assist people with disabilities who wish to leaving nursing home/institutional living and transition to community living.
 MILC also offers Youth Transition Services.
 We assist youth and their parents to prepare for the transition from school to adult living through attending IEP meetings, advocating for the student, providing independent living skills, creating future plans, and eliminating barriers to community living.

-MILC can provide informal assessments to individuals who with to make their homes accessible or improve accessibility.
+MILC can provide informal assessments to individuals who want to make their homes accessible or improve accessibility.
 Government entities and businesses can also hire MILC for a formalized assessment of their programs, services and physical accessibility, including 504 assessments.

 MILC strives to build fully inclusive communities that value people with disabilities and respect our differences.
 MILC educates communities in our region through presentations on disability awareness and etiquette, federal laws, ADA compliance and other independent living issues.